-Policy V-O: Investment Policy and Strategy
+Policy V-O: Policy on Investment Policy and Strategy

 It is the policy of the San Jacinto College District (the “College”) to invest its public funds in a manner which will provide the highest reasonable investment return with the maximum security while meeting the daily cash flow requirements of the College and conforming to all state and federal statutes governing the investment of public funds.
 The primary state statute controlling the investment of public funds is the Public Funds Investment Act (Texas Government Code, Chapter 2256, the “Act”.)